-Definitions

-Many register and bit references in this document are written in general form.
+Definitions Many register and bit references in this document are written in general form.
 A lower case "n" replaces the Timer/Counter number, in this case 0.
-However, when using the register or bit defines in a program, the precise form must be used (i.e., TCNT0 for accessing Timer/Counter0 counter value and so on).
+However, when using the register or bit defines in a program, the precise form must be used i.e. TCNT0 for accessing Timer/Counter0 counter value and so on.

-The definitions in Table 51 are also used extensively throughout the document.
+The definitions in Table 33 are also used extensively throughout this datasheet.